Everest Base Camp Drive, Trek In-Fly Out 2023-2024

 After breakfast, we leave Tyangboche and walk through a forest with rhododendron trees.
 We come across a long wall of Chorten stones and enter Deboche village.

 We will walk north for about 40 minutes until we reach a holy monument called Chorten Stupa.
 The trail will be easy and we can see Pheriche village below.
 Along the way, we will have great views of mountains such as Mt.
-Tawache, Ama Dablam, and Pokalde Kongma-tse.
+Taboche, Ama Dablam, and Pokalde Kongma-tse.

-After walking for two and a half hours, we will arrive at Dukla (4610m) where we will stop for lunch before crossing a small wooden bridge over the river of Khumbu Glacier.
+After walking for two and a half hours, we will arrive at Thukla (4610m) where we will stop for lunch before crossing a small wooden bridge over the river of Khumbu Glacier.
 Then, we will trek up a steep hill for an hour until we reach the top where we can see Mt.
 Pumori and other peaks to the west of Everest.

 After taking a short break, we will continue trekking up to Lobuche, which is a comfortable and sheltered place.
 Here we rest today.